wwidea/deployment_tasks/README.md

   `test/deployment_tasks[VERSION]_[NAME]_test.rb`

+## Rake
+You can run the deployment tasks as a rake task as well.

+    $ rake deployment_tasks:run

+If you wish to allow a task to run again, you can use rollback(which remove the recored of having run the task, it will NOT undo whatever the task did.)

+    $ rake deployment_tasks:rollback [version=VERSION]

 ## Development

 After checking out the repo, run `bin/setup` to install dependencies.
 Then, run `rake test` to run the tests.
 You can also run `bin/console` for an interactive prompt that will allow you to experiment.